 While freelance marketplaces are not intended to fully sustain a freelance writing career, they can lead to a lot of solid freelance writing jobs for beginners and experts alike.
-Now, I know — writing boards can be iffy, but if you’re open-minded and a little discerning, you’ll find that there are some really good resources out there.
+Writing boards can be iffy, but if you’re open-minded and a little discerning, you’ll find some really good resources out there.

-Check out our extensive list of freelance websites and pay special attention to the “exciting new-comers” and writing-specific categories — many of these options have better opportunities for higher-paying and more prestigious work than the well-known free-for-alls.
+Check out our extensive list of 25+ freelance websites [updated and expanded, July 2017] and pay special attention to the “exciting new-comers” and writing-specific categories.
+Many of these options have better opportunities for higher-paying and more prestigious work than the well-known free-for-alls.

 For finding freelance writing jobs for beginners I recommend:

 Textmaster: A solid bread and butter freelance writing board